intendedsideeffects/Falling-Stars/README.md

 ![image](https://github.com/user-attachments/assets/3d019af2-ff9e-426b-b3c2-4133264b6ec4)

 ### **About the Project**

 Falling Stars is an interactive star visualization built with Three.js.
 It simulates a night sky filled with stars that dynamically react to light pollution levels, allowing users to experience the loss of visible stars due to urban light pollution.
-This vizualization is part of a larger data analysis project on light pollution.
+This vizualization is part of a larger data analysis project on light pollution aiming to connect rationalist analysis with an emotional component.

 ### **Features**